htcondor/scitokens-credmon/README.md

 1. See the
 [example Apache scitokens_credmon.conf config file](examples/config/apache/scitokens_credmon.conf)
 for configuring the OAuth2 Token Flask app.
 The config must point to a WSGI script that imports and runs the Flask app.
-If you installed via the RPM, this will be created for you, otherwise we recommend using the [example scitokens-credmon.wsgi script](examples/wsgi/scitokens-credmon.wsgi).
+If you installed the CredMon using `pip`, you should use the
+[example scitokens-credmon.wsgi script](examples/wsgi/scitokens-credmon.wsgi).
+RPM-based installs automatically place this script under `/var/www/wsgi-scripts/scitokens-credmon`.

 2. See the
 [example HTCondor 50-scitokens-credmon.conf config file](examples/config/condor/50-scitokens-credmon.conf)